ZWado/claim_provenance/README.md

-# claim_provenance
+# Provenance for Natural Language Claims
-This is the code and data for paper “Who said it, and Why?”
+This is the code and the data for paper “Who said it, and Why?”
 Provenance for Natural Language Claims.

+The experimental evaluation of the paper is to study the effective of the source extraction techniques proposed in the paper.

+##Dataset:
+We use MPQA 2.04 (Choi et al., 2005) as the corpus to train and test our models.
+It can be download by http://mpqa.cs.pitt.edu/corpora/mpqa_corpus/mpqa_corpus_2_0/.

+Then you can run python process_mpqa.py to generate our training and test data for source extraction.
+We keep a copy of the output in the folder cross_validation.

 To reproduce the results in the paper, you can simply run: